benjiae/page/src/pages/blog/posts/aya-1/index.md

 ---
 layout: ../../../../layouts/MDLayout.astro
 title: trying to use aya
-description: i decided to use aya
+description: yet another ssg, but this time it's touhou related so it has to be good right
-tags: blog-progress
+tags: ['rewrite', 'blog', 'ssg']
 pubDate: 2024-10-15
 ---